Bad (BCL2-associated agonist of cell death) - Rat Genome Database

 ADP metabolic process (IEA,ISO,ISS)

-apoptotic process (ISO)
+apoptotic process (IEA,ISO)

 apoptotic signaling pathway (ISO)